How to Encourage Good Toddler Behavior With “Gossiping”

-Gossip, in this case, means saying things out loud near your child, so he overhears.
+Gossip, in this case, means saying things out loud near your child, so they overhear.
 It works so well because all of us (kids and adults) are more likely to believe something if we overhear it than if it’s told directly to us.
 Gossip makes your praise five times more effective.
 (And it makes your words of criticism have five times more impact too.)

 For example, if a friend says, “You look beautiful,” you might just brush it off as a polite remark.
 But if you accidentally overhear her saying this to someone else, you’ll probably grin and take it to your heart.
 (After all, you overheard it, so it wasn’t said to butter you up!)